 These are the influential opinion leaders who shape views and opinions because people see them as experts on particular subjects.
-These type of celebrities or on-line personalities are especially popular in China.
+These types of celebrities or online personalities are especially popular in China.
 They have successfully gathered large communities of people around them.
 Different demographics can be targeted on social media via these key opinion leaders.

 The benefit of this trend is that a ‘KOL’ can be recruited by UK tourism companies and become instrumental in spreading a positive message about Britain as a holiday destination.
-In this way you can benefit from the KOL’s large online community and reach thousands or even millions of potential holiday makers in one go.
+In this way, you can benefit from KOL’s large online community and reach thousands or even millions of potential holidaymakers in one go.

 The digital solution is extremely effective in China, even more so than in western countries.